-Once your phone is connected to your computer via a USB cable, this freeware will start analyzing this device.
+Connect your phone to your computer via a USB cable, then MiniTool Mobile Recovery for Android will start analyzing the device automatically.

 Step 3: Enable USB debugging.

-If it is the first time that your phone is connected to the computer where MiniTool Mobile Recovery for Android is installed, USB debugging authorization is required.
-To avoid authorization next time, check Always allow from this computer option and click OK on the phone screen.
+If it is the first time your phone is connected to the computer where MiniTool Mobile Recovery for Android is installed, a USB debugging authorization is required.
+To avoid authorization next time, check Always allow from this computer and click OK on the phone screen.

-Quick Scan: This mode is a fast way but it only recovers contacts, messages, call histories and WhatsApp messages & attachments.
+- Quick Scan: This mode will scan your phone in a fast way but it only recovers contacts, messages, call histories, and WhatsApp messages & attachments.

-Deep Scan: This may cost much time to scan your Android phone but it supports recovering more file types including contacts, messages, call records, photos, audios, videos, etc. In order to recover pictures lost during transfer to SD card, you should use it.
+- Deep Scan: This mode may cost much time to scan your Android phone but it supports recovering more file types including contacts, messages, call records, photos, audio, videos, etc.

 Step 5: Scan the phone.